Syllabus

 Kara Walker, “Fons Americanus”

 In class: excerpts from film documentary Jazz (2000) that follow Armstrong’s emergence as one of the most original, influential, and widely known musicians of the twentieth century.
-Louis Armstrong and Jazz Available with your Emory ID and Password at the following link: Jazz series.
+Louis Armstrong and Jazz Available with your Emory ID and Password at the following link: Jazz video series.

 Louis Armstrong thread: